 Saturday, September 10, 2016

 I went to the Playa to challenge myself, and be a part of a one of a kind, powerful community.
 Literally, for only one week a year, there is no place on the entire earth like Burning Man.
 Together, 70,000 souls create a city just to destroy it, but with the intent to rebuild next year.
+But I really want everyone to know you don't have to do drugs or participate in sexual activities to have a transformative experience.
+This can still be a fun place if you are not into those things!

 I'm a super nerd.
 When you arrive on the Playa, you're given a book with the schedules of a variety of activities you can participate in.
 I immediately dive into the book, circling the myriad of exciting options.
 I went to a workshop on how to be an ally to the deaf community.
 I learned negotiation tips for women.
 I volunteered with my camp as we facilitated clay making workshops and ran a bar specializing in Scotch and Hop.
 I wrote the names of those who had passed in the last year on the Temple.
 I got matched with my soulmate in a camp designed like Costco!
 I watched an off Broadway quality theatrical performance, and listened to inspiring live music.
 I explored art exhibits, placed in the awesome background of the desert.
 I accepted beautiful random acts of kindness from strangers, whether that was a hug, a grilled cheese sandwich, or a handmade pendant.
 I cheered with crowds as the Man burned.
 But I also sat in silence with tens of thousands of people as glowing ash hovered above us as the temple burned.